Blocks in WordPress, also called Gutenberg blocks are website items that can serve various purposes: headings, images, lists, tables, etc.

 Inside the WordPress editor, there are some already existing blocks.
 You can use them from any page or post level.
 Kubio will add some extra Gutenberg blocks in the blocks panel.
 If you go to the “+” sign in the upper-left corner, you’ll see the block inserter.
 The default WordPress blocks have black icons, while the Kubio ones have blue & green icons.
 The Kubio blocks are shown first.

-The Kubio free Gutenberg blocks are structured into:
+The Kubio Gutenberg blocks are structured like this:

-Older WordPress users might recognize some of these blocks as the former WordPress widgets: Widget Area, Pagination, Pagination Nav Button, Pagination numbers, Post title, Post excerpt, Post featured image, Post tags, Post categories, Post metadata, Post comments, Post comment form, and Read more button.
+Older WordPress users might recognize some of these blocks as the former WordPress widgets: Widget Area, Pagination, Pagination Nav Button, Pagination numbers, Post title, Post summary, Post featured image, Post tags, Post categories, Post metadata, Post comments, Post comment form, Posts list, Author avatar, Author name, Author bio, and Read more button.

 Kubio – Layout